AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

   code review, dynamic checking at run-time, or formal static proof.

 As an example, consider a procedure :ada:`Read` that returns a component value from an array.
-Both the :ada'Data' and :ada:'Index' are objects visible to the procedure so they are not formal parameters.
+Both the :ada:`Data` and :ada:`Index` are objects visible to the procedure so they are not formal parameters.

 :code-config:`reset_accumulator=True`